The War of the Roses (film): Plot

 Harvard Law student Oliver Rose meets Barbara when they bid on the same antique at a Nantucket auction.
 The pair start a passionate relationship, eventually marrying, having two children, and buying a large house in Washington, D.C.
-Over the next eighteen years, Oliver becomes a wealthy and influential corporate lawyer, while Barbara dedicates herself to raising their children and creating an aesthetically perfect home filled with material objects.
+Over the next eighteen years, Oliver becomes a wealthy and influential corporate lawyer, while Barbara dedicates herself to raising their children Josh and Carolyn and creating an aesthetically perfect home filled with material objects.
 With the children grown and soon leaving for college, Barbara realizes that she is unfulfilled and regrets the sacrifices she made to support her family.
-Having grown to resent Oliver's workaholism, controlling nature, and obliviousness to her feelings, she starts a catering company to achieve financial independence.
+Having grown to resent Oliver's workaholism, controlling nature and obliviousness to her feelings, she starts a catering company to achieve financial independence.

-While entertaining a client, Oliver is hospitalized for a suspected heart attack, and writes a love note to Barbara—saying he owes her everything—in case he dies.
+While entertaining client Jason Larrabee, Oliver is hospitalized for a suspected heart attack and writes a love note to Barbara—saying he owes her everything—in case he dies.
 Barbara does not visit him or show any concern when he returns home, admitting that the thought of him dying had made her feel happy and free.
 She tells Oliver she no longer feels anything for him but contempt and wants a divorce, which Oliver reluctantly accepts.

-While meeting with Barbara's lawyer, tensions rise when she states that she wants nothing except for the house and its contents, and her lawyer uses Oliver's note against him.
+While meeting with Barbara's lawyer Harry Thurmont, tensions rise when she states that she wants nothing except for the house and its contents and Thurmont uses Oliver's note against him.
 Although Barbara regrets sharing the note, Oliver spitefully refuses to let her have the house and stops the proceedings via a legal loophole identified by his lecherous colleague Gavin d'Amato.
-Oliver unsuccessfully tries to mend things with Barbara, but his inability to admit fault only drives her further away.
+Oliver unsuccessfully tries to mend things with Barbara and his inability to admit fault only drives her further away.
 She refuses his cash offer for the house and attempts to seduce Gavin so he will take her side.
 When Oliver physically divides the house into individual areas, a frustrated Gavin advises him to surrender his claim and move on.
 In response, Oliver fires Gavin as his lawyer.